 Traction alopecia occurs when hair is consistently worn in very tight hair styles, creating constant tension on the hair root which causes irreparable damage.
 This tension will, initially, cause breakage of the hair shaft but, over time, it will actually kill the hair root altogether.
 When the hair roots die another hair cannot be reproduced and this causes alopecia or baldness.

 An increasing number of very young women are being treated for hair loss caused by traction or trauma alopecia, due to the constant strain made on the hair, from very tight tension styling.
 Young girls who wear very tight hair styles, such as cornrows, braids, weaving or scraped back styles like pony tails, will often present with traction alopecia by their late teens or early twenties.
+Men who wear their hair in a top knot or man bun can also develop hair loss related to traction alopecia.

 The hair loss typically occurs around the hairline, ears and neck, however, it can occur anywhere where weaves, cornrows or braiding have been tightly applied to the hair.